TimonLevy/Memory/Answer Sheet.md

 ## 02. BIG ENDIAN VS LITTLE ENDIAN

-This relates the the prior answer, systems need to know where the MSB and LSB (least significant bit) are located in their binary structures.
+This relates to the prior answer, systems need to know where the MSB and LSB (least significant bit) are located in their binary structures.
 To answer that we have endianness.

 > A **Big-Endian** system will place it's MSB at the beginning of a binary structure, at the smallest address and the LSB at the end of the structure. it will also transmit and recieve the MSB first.